 -Skills: Role-play, symbolic representation, social interactions, social problem solving, discussions and conversations related to the spring season, self-help, listening, communication, negotiation, and indoor-outdoor connection.

--Materials: hollow blocks, unit blocks, ramps, wood boards, big fabric pieces, steering wheels, pvc pipe, maps, large scale manipulative builder.
+-Materials: hollow blocks, unit blocks, ramps, wood boards, big fabric pieces, steering wheels, PCV pipe, maps, plastic building sticks.

 -Rationale: The children will continue to have access to the block materials to encourage their ongoing interest in building.
 They have been building houses for different animals (jaguars, cheetahs, sea otters, etc.).
-To further their building interest and encourage the children to expand the possibilities of what can be created with the hollow blocks, a large manipulative builder will be added to the block area.
+The large plastic builders have provided opportunities for the children to pursue their passion for creating new structures they can fit inside.

 -Skills: construction skills, dramatic play, symbolic representation, problem- solving, mathematical concepts such as symmetry and geometry

 Materials: monkey bars with connected A-frame ladder and triangle slide, climber with donut slide and regular slide connected, river jump made with mats and bean bags, bean bag toss, and the climbing wall